KiandaBPM/docs/content/docs/platform/controls/input/textbox.md

 ![Select text box edit button](/images/textbox-edit-button.jpg)

-The **Edit field - Text** dialog box will open, enabling you to choose from a range of options:
+The **Edit field - Text box** dialog box will open, enabling you to choose from a range of options:

 ![Edit table field dialog box](/images/textbox-edit-dialog.jpg)